By

 Attention

-- Inquiry Arousal: stimulate curiosity by posing questions or problems to solve.
+- Inquiry Stimulation: stimulate curiosity by posing questions or problems to solve.
 Ex.
 The teacher presents a scenario of a problem situation and asks the class to brainstorm possible solutions based on what they have learned in the lesson.

 - Variability: incorporate a range of methods and media to meet students' varying needs.
 Ex.
 After displaying and reviewing each step in the process on the overhead projector, the teacher divides the class into teams and assigns each team a set of practice problems.